Sometimes it’s hard to see what’s right in front of you. At least it was for me, before I finally broke down and got glasses.

 Now, like everyone else who wears glasses, I need to regularly get my eyes checked and get new glasses, or at least new lenses, every couple of years.
 And what better time to do that than the start of the new year?

 If you just need reading glasses, buy a bunch at a dollar store.

 Then, distribute them all over your home in places where you’ll want them — like on your nightstand, next to your favorite armchair and in the kitchen.
 Don’t forget your purse or car, too.

 Check vision coverage and get a prescription

-If you really want to shop in a physical store, check out places like Costco and Sam’s Club.
-At Sam’s Club, for example, a basic $45 Sam’s Savings membership will get you $40 off a second pair of glasses when you buy two complete pairs of regularly priced eyeglasses (when not using vision insurance).
-There are also further optical discounts if you buy the $100 Sam’s Plus membership also gets you $50 off your first pair of glasses if you also buy a year supply of contact lenses.
+At Sam’s Club, for example, a basic $45 Sam’s Savings membership will get you $40 off a second pair of glasses when you buy two complete pairs of regularly priced eyeglasses without using vision insurance.
+The $100 Sam’s Plus membership also gets you $50 off your first pair of glasses if you also buy a year supply of contact lenses.

 The most important piece of advice: Shop around.
 Don’t follow the old-fashioned method of going to a place that provides both eye examinations and glasses.
-You’ll end up facing a high-pressure salesperson while your eyes are still dilated, barely able to defend yourself!
+You may end up facing a high-pressure salesperson while your eyes are still dilated.

-What’s your experience with buying or hanging onto eyeglasses?
+What’s your experience with shopping for eyeglasses?
 Share with us in comments below or on our Facebook page.